 Healing Old Wounds

-Some conversations or interactions leave terrible damage in their wake.
-These incidents can't just be swept under the rug.
-So, how can a couple, friends, or family heal from a fight or a disappointing or hurtful interaction?
+Some conversations leave terrible damage in their wake.
+These painful interactions can't just be swept under the rug.
+So, how you heal from a fight or a disappointing or hurtful interaction?

 Healing old wounds requires talking about them, but not talking in the same way that created the incident in the first place.
 Talking should center around processing the incident or wound, not getting back into another hurtful conversation.
 This conversation must happen in a calm manner, when both people can discuss the situation more objectively.
 The goal is to understand each other's point of view, experience, and needs, and to address how the issue was talked about and dealt with, without restarting a fight.